v-iashin/SpecVQGAN/README.md

 The first and the second stages can be trained on the same or separate datasets as long as the process of spectrogram extraction is the same.

 ## Training a Spectrogram Codebook

+> **Erratum**: during training with the default config, the code will silently fail to load the checkpoint of
+> the perceptual loss.
+This leads to the results which are as good as without the perceptual loss.
+> For this reason, one may try turning it off completely: `perceptual_weight=0.0` and benefit from faster
+> iterations.
+For details please refer to [Issue#13](https://github.com/v-iashin/SpecVQGAN/issues/13)

 To train a spectrogram codebook, we tried two datasets: VAS and VGGSound.
 We run our experiments on a relatively expensive hardware setup with four _40GB NVidia A100_ but the models can also be trained on one _12GB NVidia 2080Ti_ with smaller batch size.